 In 1970, Fr.
 John Palardy was appointed Chancellor of the Diocese of Calgary.
 He was also appointed the first pastor of St. Paul’s in Airdrie.
 Fr.
 Eric Nelson also served the people of Airdrie, replacing Fr.
-Palardy in his absences.
+Palardy as Administrator in his absences.

 Early in 1979, the parish was attached to St. Clement’s in Calgary, with Fr.
 Edwin Kuefler serving the needs of the people in the Airdrie and Balzac.
 Due to the growing population in Airdrie and Fr.
 Kuefler’s poor health, he decided to resign as pastor.

 On June 19th, 1979, Fr.
-J. W. Brown became St. Paul’s pastor.
+J. W. Brown became St. Paul’s Pastor.
 The following Sunday, there were sixty-three parishioners present at Mass.
 At the time, Fr.
 Brown was living in Calgary at St. Luke’s Parish.
 However, due to the growing workload, Fr.
-Brown moved into the “White House” in Edmonton Trail on the land previously purchased by the Diocese of Calgary when Fr.
+Brown moved into the “White House” on Edmonton Trail on the land previously purchased by the Diocese of Calgary when Fr.
 Palardy was pastor.
 This house became the church and the rectory.